supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He things to world is going good and better, current events are better.
 - **Creating knowledge to solve world problems**
 - Most psychological studies are not replicalable.
-- Emotional is universal: facial expressions
+- Emotion is universal: facial expressions
-- Universal events: death of a loved one.
-- Making cards to remember some own thoughts
+- Making cards to remember some of his own thoughts
 - He makes cards manually as most of the source is his own life.
 - [*Problem of induction*](https://en.wikipedia.org/wiki/Problem_of_induction)

-Its possible to learn to philosophies that contradict/disagree each other?
+*It is possible to learn to philosophies that contradict/disagree each other?*
-Yes, by specifying in the formulation.
+Yes, by specifying it in the formulation.
 You could say: acording to philosophy A, what is that?

 ## Mats
 > (just new info not shared previously in Discord)